IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 With the helper scripts downloaded, we are now ready populate application environment variables needed by the Concert toolkit.

-We begin by opening the concert-pm-utils repo code we downloaded in the pre-requisites section and open the global_environment_variables file.
+We begin by opening the concert-pm-utils repo code we downloaded in the prerequisites section and open the global_environment_variables file.
 This file contains all the details of the demo qotd application and its environment.

 <!-- <Show source code for install script> -->